 In addition, we deal with Congressional inquiries and have testified before Congress in Fintech-related matters.

 We know the issues that matter to government officials and enforcement agencies.
-We’re conversant with the specific technologies they prioritize: artificial intelligence, blockchain, innovative payments and lending platforms, and others.
+We’re conversant with the specific technologies they prioritize: artificial intelligence, blockchain and digital assets, innovative payments and lending platforms, and others.
 Our attorneys speak regularly on panels, write often, and are considered fintech thought leaders.

 Why we are different.